FSSAI Slashes Down the Limit of Trans Fats: Why it is important

 What is Trans fat?

-Trans fatty acids or trans fats are a form of unsaturated fats produced from vegetable oils by a process called hydrogenation.
-It is of two types, one form is found naturally in dairy and meat products and second is the one that is formed when manufacturers convert liquid oils into solid fats to saturate the fatty acids present in the vegetable oil.
-This is primarily done to increase its shelf life.
-The manufactured form of trans fat is also known as Partially Hydrogenated Oil.
+Trans fatty acids (trans fats) are a type of unsaturated fat produced from vegetable oils through hydrogenation.
+They occur in two forms: one naturally present in dairy and meat products, and the other manufactured when producers convert liquid oils into solid fats to saturate the fatty acids in vegetable oil, primarily to extend shelf life.
+The manufactured form of trans fat is also called partially hydrogenated oil.

 What is “Partially Hydrogenated Oil”?